secworks/sha1/README.md

 The implementation also includes a functional model written in Python.

+## Implementation status ##

+The core has been completed and been used in several designs.
+It is considered mature.
+Minor changes are non-functional cleanups of code.

 ## Implementation details ##

 The sha1 design is divided into the following sections.